 How Can We Fix Charging Anxiety Without Fast Charging?

-Is there a way to 'fragment' phone charging in the same way that super-fast charging does?
+Is there a way to 'fragment' iPhone charging time in the same way that super-fast charging does?
 Meaning that, instead of trying to charge all in one go, you charge sporadically throughout the day.
 This, however, is easier said than done.

 The MagEZ Juice can do precisely this, and we're not exaggerating.